qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

       - `name`: seller's name
     - `connections`: array of connection params
       - `itemId`: item id of this connection (required)
-      - `buyerProductId`: buyer product id, unique in this order at least (required)
+      - `buyerProductId`: buyer product id, unique in this order at least
       - `productOfferingId`: productOffering id (required)
       - `quoteId`: id of the quotation (required)
       - `quoteItemId`: item id of the quotation (required)